Car insurance fronting: can I be insured under my parent’s name?

 While car insurance fronting may void your cover, there is another option of being added as an “occasional driver” to your parent’s policy.

-However, Lamont advises that this option should only be taken up if you’re in fact the secondary driver, and are not misleading the insurer.
-“Again you could find your policy becomes void if you go to make a claim and the car insurer discovers that you’re actually the primary driver of the car.”
+However, Lamont advises that this option should only be taken up if you’re in fact the secondary driver, and are not misleading the provider.
+“Again you could find your policy becomes void if you go to make a claim and the company discovers that you’re actually the primary driver of the car.”

 “The important thing to remember is that while you may save a couple of hundred dollars on your insurance policy by being added as an extra driver to your parent’s policy, that saving will pale in comparison to the cost of finding your policy is void after hitting, say a lamborghini.”